Alex Langhorn

 • R v.
 LP (2023) – prosecuting the defendant for the attempted murder of his partner’s two year old son (instructed by the Crown Prosecution Service – North-West Complex Case Unit).

 • R v.
-ZR and Others (2020-2022) – led, together with Matthew Conway, by Nicholas Johnson QC (in the first Trial) and David McLachalan (in the second Trial) – prosecuting 10 defendants alleged to have been involved in the planned shooting of a rival businessman which tragically led to the death of an innocent bystander, a law student who was walking past the business when the shooting took place (instructed by the Crown Prosecution Service – North-West Complex Case Unit).
+ZR and Others (2020-2022) – led, together with Matthew Conway, by Nicholas Johnson QC (in the first Trial) and David McLachalan KC (in the second Trial) – prosecuting 10 defendants alleged to have been involved in the planned shooting of a rival businessman which tragically led to the death of an innocent bystander, a law student who was walking past the business when the shooting took place (instructed by the Crown Prosecution Service – North-West Complex Case Unit).

 • R v.
 TCR (2020) – led by Richard Pratt QC – prosecuting a Defendant who was alleged to have stabbed and killed a friend during a party held in memory of the deceased’s brother (instructed by the Crown Prosecution Service – Mersey-Cheshire).

-Serious Violence
+Serious Violence and Blackmail

 • Operation Geladi (2020-2022) – leading Jamie Baxter – prosecuting 5 defendants alleged to have taken part in an armed robbery in which 30 kilograms of Cocaine were stolen from a “stash-house” belonging to another Organised Crime Group (instructed by the Crown Prosecution Service – North-West Complex Case Unit).